Family Centered Cesarean

 What is a family-centered cesarean?

 Some refer to this practice as gentle cesarean.
-While this is understandable, we prefer to use the terminology, family-centered cesarean because it recognizes the effort to make the birth more supportive of the family and its wishes, without minimizing the fact that a cesarean--no matter how respectfully it is done--is major abdominal surgery.
+While this is understandable, we prefer to use the terminology, family-centered cesarean because it recognizes the effort to make the birth more supportive of the family and its wishes, without minimizing the fact that a cesarean–no matter how respectfully it is done–is major abdominal surgery.
 Many of our VBAC childbirth educators point out that even a respectful and kind cesarean is still a surgery with a long recovery time.

-In this video, Dr Farzam, a Texas-based OB, talks about what is involved in making a cesarean family-centered.
+In this video, Dr. Farzam, a Texas-based OB, talks about what is involved in making a cesarean family-centered.
 If you have watched his clip, you know that a family-centered cesarean or gentle cesarean is very different from a typical cesarean birth and involves different training and procedures for the entire surgical team.
 Providers that are willing to practice in this way are truly an honor to know.
-They are performing family-centered cesarean births not for their own convenience, but to make cesarean birth better for the mother and her loved ones.
+They are performing family-centered cesarean births, not for their own convenience, but to make cesarean birth better for the mother and her loved ones.

 A typical cesarean starts mom being restrained to the surgical table.
 This is supposed to ensure that she cannot accidentally interfere in the surgery.
 She is hidden behind a curtain where she cannot see her own baby being born, isolating her from her own birth.
 The cord is immediately clamped and cut.
 The baby may be shown to mom, but because her hands are immobilized, she cannot hold, much less nurse, her baby without help from others.
 Often the baby is quickly taken to an infant nursery and only brought back to the mother later, often after hours.
 These women often report that they feel like they missed out on being a participant in the baby’s birth.

 There are many problems with the traditional way of performing a cesarean section.
-Women who have been through this process, even when cesarean birth was needed for mom and/or baby, sometimes find it traumatic.
+Women who have been through this process, even when a cesarean birth was needed for mom and/or baby, sometimes find it traumatic.
 They miss those hours of touch and nursing their baby.
 They miss being the first to touch, hold, and see their baby.
 They regret that the baby did not receive all of the blood available to it through the placenta.
 They yearn for an experience that was honored not just their needs, but the needs of the infant: the need to be close to and attached immediately to the woman who has patiently fed and nurtured it over nine months.